arjunrao796123/dataviz-project-template-proposal/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a ... and it shows ...

 ![Image](Churn_sample.PNG)